 Am I going to get in trouble if I didn't disclose something?
 Will the bar authorities see my amendment and think I did something dishonest when I applied?

 No. We're not looking to "catch" you for making an earlier mistake—everyone makes mistakes.
 An amendment to your application shows the bar authorities that you realized your mistake and were honest about it, rather than trying to hide it.
 It is much better to have an amendment in your application disclosing an incident you left off your application than it is to have the bar authorities find out about the incident on their own.

 I was involved in an incident that occurred after I started law school.
 Do I need to amend my application to include this incident?

-Yes.
-In the certification statement at the end of your law school application.
+It depends.
+Check the certification statement at the end of your law school application.
 Depending on the year you applied, you may have agreed to report to the law school any new information that would change your answers to the character and fitness questions on your original application.
 If this applies to you, we will process this as an update (rather than amendment) to your application.
 The process to update is exactly the same as the process to amend - see the above bullet points.

 When I applied, should I have disclosed a traffic violation from several years ago?

 It depends—the application changes slightly each year, so you'll want to look back to your original application to our school (you can see it through lsac.org) to understand what information you were required to report.
 Carefully review the information requested by the questions in the Character and Fitness section.
 For example, the question regarding non-drug or alcohol traffic violations answered by applicants during the 2016-2017 admissions cycle asks if you have "ever been, in the last five years, investigated, arrested, cited for, charged with, or convicted for any traffic violation."
 So, if you were cited for a traffic violation in the five years prior to the date you submitted your application, you needed to disclose that, and should do so now via an amendment.

 What about photo tickets, warnings, or other very minor violations where there may have been no documentation?